karthiknadar1204/karthiknadar1204/README.md

 Hello, and welcome to my GitHub profile!

-My name is Karthik Nadar, and I'm a full stack web developer based in India.
+My name is Karthik Nadar, and I'm a frontend web developer, I am exploring backend development.
+I am a  developer based in India.
 I'm passionate about staying up to date with the latest trends in the tech industry and sharing my knowledge with others.
 That's why I publish weekly technical blogs on Hashnode that cover topics like web development, DevOps, machine learning, and artificial intelligence.

 When it comes to programming languages, I'm skilled in C, C++, Java, and Python.
 As a MERN stack developer, I specialize in building web applications using MongoDB, Express, React, and Node.js.